Your troubles in the present may never shift if you don’t look at your past experiences. Here’s why.

 Imagine a girl whose parents are neglectful.
 Instead of having an experience of how a healthy relationship feels, she grows up learning how to be in relationships with neglectful people.
 When she is choosing who to form an adult relationship with, she may unconsciously choose a person who will neglect her, because that feels familiar and fits with her blueprint.

 Developing an understanding of her attachment style and its origins can help to loosen the control that her past has over her, and help her to have more choice in her present situation.
-As Sara points out, “What we can change by talking about past relationships is how we think and feel in the present, and that offers choices for how we want our future to be.”
+This is another example of how we can’t change our past, but we can change how we think and feel about it in the present, and that gives us more freedom from it when we are making choices about our future.

 We can change not only who we are in relationships with, but also how we are in relationships.
 As a child, the girl with neglectful parents will develop coping mechanisms (ways to help keep herself safe from the neglect).
 Perhaps she will become very independent, looking after herself because she cannot rely on her mum and dad to do it.
 When she grows up, she is likely to behave in the same way in her adult relationships, even with people who don’t neglect her.